 The TTM or trailing 12-month revenue is best used to see the long-term trend of Tesla’s automotive revenue, whether going up or down.

-As the chart shows, Tesla’s TTM automotive revenue has been growing nicely in the last 6 years and reached a new high at $27 billion as of 2020 Q4.
+As the chart shows, Tesla’s TTM automotive revenue has been growing nicely in the last 6 years and reached as much as $36 billion as of 2021 Q2.